redbackup/prototype/README.md

 ## Trying it out

 We build docker images on every push.
-This allows you to test the prototype out without a complex setup.
+This allows you to test the prototype without a complex setup.
 All you need is [docker](https://www.docker.com/).

-Please note that some basic understanding of docker is required to understand the commands below
+Please note that some basic understanding of docker is required to proceed with the commands below.

 ```bash
 # Firstly, we create a dedicated Network